jeffreyadams/atlasofliegroups-docs/tutorial/video_3A/example_SL2R.rst

 we conjugate everything back to the fixed :math:`H` and we vary the :math:`{\theta }_x`.

-Similarly for the Borels we have:
+Similarly for the Borel subgroups we have:

 .. math:: \{ (B',\theta )\}/K\leftrightarrow \{ (B,{\theta _x})|x\in \mathcal X \}